 3. Master the Art of Tai Chi

 Tai Chi is another exercise suitable for post-stroke recovery.
-The unique combination of slow, controlled movements with the soft continuous flow of motions, relaxes the mind and restores the body’s balance.
-Soothe your mind and body every Sunday morning with Tai Chi classes in Kuala Lumpur.
+Tai Chi is a form of martial arts practiced for defence training, meditation and for those seeking health benefits.
+The unique combination of slow, controlled movements with the soft continuous flow of motions, relaxes the mind and over time, restores the body’s balance.

 4. Improve mobility at home with light exercises